ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

   In this section, the length of the stem formed near the start codon of RNA is measured and reflected as a score.

 - **Loop Length (total unpaired bases):**
-  Loop length is one of the key factors influencing the stability of RNA secondary structures.
-  Shorter loops generally contribute to more stable secondary structures due to reduced entropic costs and decreased structural variability.
+  Shorter loops in RNA generally contribute to more stable secondary structures due to reduced entropic costs and decreased structural variability.
   Thus, loop is usually considered to predict nucleic secondary structure stabilities.
+[8],[9] Moreover, highly folded secondary structures with more base pairing inhibits mRNA hydrolysis, while unpaired bases are more susceptible for degradation. [b]
+  Thus, minimizing the total number of unpaired bases (which corresponds to minimizing loop length) will improve *in vitro* stability of the mRNA.

+  In VaxPress, we added *Loop Length* function as an alternative quantification method for mRNA stability besides MFE.
-[8],[9] In VaxPress, the lengths of all segments considered to have unfolded loop structures are summed for consideration.
+  In this function, the length of all segments considered to have unfolded loop structures are summed to calculate score.

+  [b] Hannah K Wayment-Steele et al. “Theoretical basis for stabilizing messenger RNA through secondary structure design.”
+Nucleic Acids Research 49.
+18 (2021): 10604–10617

 - **Stem Length:**
   One of the points to be careful about in the development of mRNA vaccines is that vaccine materials could be recognized as foreign substances, potentially triggering an immune response in our bodies.